helm/helm/docs/helm/helm_init.md

-This command installs Tiller (the helm server side component) onto your Kubernetes Cluster and sets up local configuration in $HELM_HOME (default ~/.helm/)
+This command installs Tiller (the Helm server side component) onto your Kubernetes Cluster and sets up local configuration in $HELM_HOME (default ~/.helm/).

 As with the rest of the Helm commands, 'helm init' discovers Kubernetes clusters by reading $KUBECONFIG (default '~/.kube/config') and using the default context.